muthuct/ssn-instincts-2k18/events/md/fineArts_5.md

 #### <!-- <i class="fas fa-bullhorn"></i> --> Rules:
   * Team members are restricted to a maximum of 2 per team.
-  * The art should be completed within 45 MINUTES.
   * Sheets, pencils and sketchpens will be provided.

 #### <!-- <i class="fas fa-phone"></i> --> Contact: